-Attributing activity on your website to your social efforts is essential for proving social ROI.
-Site activity includes visits, page views, sign ups, downloads, purchases, or other conversions.
-By connecting Google Analytics to Impact, you can measure your social campaign performance based on this data.
+Attributing website conversions to your social efforts is essential for proving social ROI.
+Conversions can include visits, page views, sign ups, downloads, or purchases.
+You can measure social campaign performance based on this data by connecting Google Analytics or Adobe Analytics to Impact.
 Learn how to set up your web analytics integration

-Here’s an example of a link with UTM parameters.
-Here the ‘content’ parameter is being used as the unique tag:
+In this example of a link with UTM parameters, the ‘content’ UTM parameter is being used as the unique tag:

 What is the benefit of unique UTM parameters?

-When each post contains a unique UTM, Impact can then recognize which activity on your website was driven from which link in a specific post.
-This unlocks value for you in the following areas:
+When each post link contains a unique UTM, Impact can pinpoint the specific post that resulted in each conversion.
+This unlocks value in the following areas:

 - Browse Content - See how a single post drove website visits, page views, or other goal conversions.
 Configure your content table to add columns for Website Pageviews and Website Visits.
 These will help you identify the posts that performed well and drove the most traffic to your site.
 If your posts don’t contain unique UTM parameters, these columns will always display 0.

-You can also click on a post in the Browse Content table to open the individual post analysis view.
-Web analytics data for the post is displayed under the Intent tab.
+You can also click on a post in the table to open its post analysis view.
+Web analytics data is displayed under the Intent tab.

 - ROI Analysis - Compare the activity generated by your own posts to the activity generated by other people posting links to your website (this is sometimes called ‘owned vs earned’ social data).